keisukeirie/Amazon_review_helpfulness_prediction/README.md

 text_length : 2.83935230228%
 overall : 8.2429583893%

+## Future work

+Adding features:
+  - n-gram tfidf terms, NMF results
+    - probably the good starting point is playing with sklearn tfidfvectorizer and use different n-gram setting
+      and run NMF with that tfidf-matrix.
+    - Other option is to use textacy (textacy.extract.ngrams).

+Reducing features:
+  - I think I can reduce dimensionality and increase overall accuracy by reducing less important features from my dataset.
+  - My hope is to find a systematic way of finding these features and put additional steps to drop these features rather than finding least important features and droping last 50 features or 100features.

+Working with bigger dataset/major category:
+ - with more products and more reviews, I believe my nlp method works better.
+ - I just need better AWS instances or set up spark or hadoop that runs with AWS slave instances.

 ## Other:
 ### NMF result for Home & Kitchen products:
 Top 20 words found in each NMF groups